Mountain Biker's Responsibility Code

 NSAA has developed the Mountain Biker's Responsibility Code below to help inform users about the basic information, decision-making and actions every rider should know and take prior to and while riding on the variety of trails within a ski areas trail network.

-Similar to the seven points of the winter Responsibility Code, this code reminds users that there are elements of risk in mountain biking that common sense and personal awareness can help reduce.
+Similar to the ten points of the winter Responsibility Code, this code reminds users that there are elements of risk in mountain biking that common sense and personal awareness can help reduce.

 For ski areas members, please click here to access art for the Mountain Biker's Responsibility Code.